Sparsity and Superposition in Mixture of Experts: Demonstrating Superposition

-$D_i^{e}$ is bounded between zero (not learned) and one (monosemantic).
-The total capacity for a MoE can thus be defined as $D = \sum_{e} \sum_{i=1}^{n} D_i^{e}$.
-When the features are ``efficiently packed" in a model's representation space, the dimensionality of all the features add up to the number of embedding dimensions, i.e. $\sum_{i=1}^{n} D_i^{e} \approx m$ \citep{DBLP:journals/corr/CohenLMMPS14, scherlis2025polysemanticitycapacityneuralnetworks, Elhage2022Toy}.
+\textbf{Efficient Packing.} When the features are ``efficiently packed" in a model's representation space, the dimensionality of all the features add up to the number of embedding dimensions, i.e. $\sum_{i=1}^{n} D_i^{e} \approx m$ \citep{DBLP:journals/corr/CohenLMMPS14, scherlis2025polysemanticitycapacityneuralnetworks, Elhage2022Toy}.
 In the case of a MoE, the relation becomes $\sum_{e} \sum_{i=1}^{n} D_i^{e} \approx E \cdot m$.
 Empirically, we find that both dense and MoE models satisfy the above dimensionality constraint, meaning that MoEs achieve the same efficiency in packing features as the dense models for the same total parameters.

-Since both dense and MoE models ``efficiently pack" features in their representation space, we compared the differences in number of features per dimension across the models.
+\textbf{Features per Dimension \& Network Sparsity.} Since both dense and MoE models ``efficiently pack" features in their representation space, we compared the differences in number of features per dimension across the models.
 This allowed us to exactly measure superposition in both models and how the number of experts in a MoE affects superposition for different feature sparsities.
 If the features per dimension is greater than one, then the features are in superposition since the model is representing more features than there are dimensions.
 We define features per dimension for a MoE by

 where $||W||_F^2$ is the Frobenius norm and $p_{e}$ is the expected probability that expert $e$ is used across a batch of input samples, i.e. the average renormalized gating weight after top-$k$ routing.